chaostoolkit/chaostoolkit/ROADMAP.md

 but the idea is to offer a visibility on how things can move forward.

 As ever, don't hesitate to come to the [chat][slack] to discuss this with the maintainers and community.
-The whole "process" will evolved and improve.
+The whole "process" will evolve and improve.

 ### Milestones or no milestones?